 - Creative Programming: The interests of our members determine what we do together.
 Guest lecturers from leading cultural organizations frequently join us.
 Past guests have included a flautist from Lincoln Center, a docent of Friends of the High Line, and a salsa dance teacher.

 - Welcoming Community: Our diverse members include retired professionals, artists, homemakers, and teachers.
 We all share a lifelong passion for learning and a commitment to accepting people as they are.
 Together, we rise above the challenges of neurocognitive disorders and continue to enjoy everything life has to offer.

 - Intimate Gathering: We limit our membership so that each person is able to connect with others without getting lost in the crowd.
 Our small size also ensures that each of our members receives individualized attention.

 "Beginnings" is especially beneficial for people who prefer to remain in their homes and age in place, but still desire to be part of an active and welcoming community.
 Our program also provides respite and support to family caregivers, who can recharge with peace of mind while their loved one benefits from our unique program.

 The "Beginnings" program meets each week on Tuesdays and Thursdays.
 The program begins promptly at 11am and ends at 2pm.

 Where do "Beginnings" participants meet?

-The meeting space for the "Beginnings" program is provided through a partnership between Renewal Care Foundation and SNI, a not-for-profit organization located at 247 East 53rd Street in New York City.
-The center is located between 2nd Avenue and 3rd Avenue.
+The meeting space for the “Beginnings” program is provided through a partnership between Renewal Care Foundation and Seicho No Ie, a not-for-profit organization located at 247 East 53rd Street in New York City, between 2nd and 3rd Avenues.